rioMajor/aws-devops-zero-to-hero/README.md

 This day focuses on AWS CodeCommit, a managed source control service.
 You'll learn how to set up a Git repository in CodeCommit, collaborate with team members, and manage version control of your codebase.

+those who are doing this and getting error 403 follow these steps go to AWS Root User -> IAM -> Users -> Click on the user you created -> Click on Security Credentials Tab -> Scroll a little down, Till you see - "HTTPS Git credentials for AWS CodeCommit" -> Generate one -> Then use the credentials while using cloning it on terminal

 **Project:** You'll configure a CodeCommit repository for a team project, including setting up access control and collaboration workflows.

 ## Day 13: AWS CodePipeline